CorridorOfFameAcademy/image-generator/README.md

    ```bash
    $ yarn install
    ```
-6. Make a copy of the example environment variable file On Linux systems:
+6. Make a copy of the example environment variable file and rename to .env On Linux systems:
    ```bash
    $ copy .example.env .env